What is an Order Record?

 - Worksite: The worksite information is pulled based on the default worksite setup within the related customer/department record and can be modified by selecting different worksites from the drop-down.

 *Note* It is incredibly important that customer worksites are set up correctly as Beyond uses worksite information to determine how taxes are applied to an employee's paycheck.
-For more information, see Beyond - Departments vs Worksites
+For more information, see Beyond - Departments vs Worksite.

 - Directions: This is a blank field where any additional worksite information may be added.